-To simplify the analysis, we assume the entire region is represented in a single capacity zone.
-163 The model's flexibility allows the analysis of different scenarios - below, we describe scenarios with different assumed resource mixes (i.e., two resource mixes for 2034 representing different levels of electricity sector decarbonization) and varying assumptions about potential differences between forecasted and realized installed capacity requirements.
+To simplify the analysis, we assume the entire region is represented in a single capacity zone.162 The model's flexibility allows the analysis of different scenarios - below, we describe scenarios with different assumed resource mixes (i.e., two resource mixes for 2034 representing different levels of electricity sector decarbonization) and varying assumptions about potential differences between forecasted and realized installed capacity requirements.
 To simulate market clearing, the model orders the relevant competitive supply bids of individual resources and solves for the market clearing price and quantity awarded CSOs given the relevant demand curve.
-The supply and demand curves in each market design incorporate current rules and account for the proposed changes based on the Resource Capacity Accreditation ("RCA") marginal reliability impact ("MRI") design and associated revisions to the resource accreditation factors.
-The revised resource accreditation factors measure a resource's contribution to resource adequacy (its MRI) relative to that of a perfect resource.
-These factors ("rMRIs") are assumed to vary based on the market design and are explained in greater detail below and in Sections III.B.1.b and IV.B.
+The supply and demand curves in each market design incorporate current rules and account for the proposed changes based on the RCA MRI design and associated revisions to the resource adequacy (its MRI) relative to that of a perfect resource.
+These factors - called rMRIs - are assumed to vary based on the market design and are explained in greater detail below and in Sections III.B.1.b and IV.B.